Frank Farrell (rugby league): Footballer

 Farrell was a rugby league footballer with a long sporting career.
-He rose through the ranks to become The Greatest Bluebag of them all.

 Graded in 1936, he made his début for the Newtown Rugby League Football Club's first-grade team in the 1938 NSWRFL season.
 He played his entire New South Wales Rugby Football League premiership career of over 250 games with the Newtown club.
 He made his state representative debut for New South Wales against Queensland in 1939 and went on to play thirteen career matches for his state.
 He became captain of the club in 1942, leading them to victory in the 1943 NSWRFL season Premiership Final against North Sydney.
 One of Farrell's closest and lifelong friends, Frank Hyde, was his opposing captain that day.

 Farrell was captain in 1944 when Newtown finished the regular season on top of the table.
 Decimated by injuries and the active-duty call up of servicemen Len Smith and Herb Narvo who had starred for them all season the Bluebags were beaten by Balmain 16–19 in a Final.
 Newtown exercised their "right of challenge" as minor premiers and called for a Grand final in which Farrell led the side.
 Balmain again prevailed in a low scoring match when their representative centre Joe Jorgenson kicked two late penalty goals to give the Tigers a 12–8 win.
 In a famous incident during a game on 28 July 1945, he was accused of biting off a portion of St. George player Bill McRitchie's ear during a match at Henson Park.
 He formally denied the allegation at the time.
 It took seven months for the New South Wales Rugby League judiciary to finalise their inquiry and Farrell was found not guilty.